seanox/xml-micro-exchange-php/manual/terms.md

 Each element uses a unique identifier in the form of the read-only attribute `___uid`.
 The unique identifier is automatically created when an element is put into storage and never changes.
-If elements are created or modified by a request, the created or affected unique identifiers are sent to the client in the response header `Storage-Effects`.
+If elements are created, modified or deleted by a request, the created or affected unique identifiers are sent to the client in the response header `Storage-Effects`.

 The UID uses an alphanumeric format based on radix 36 which, when converted into a number, gives the timestamps of the creation in milliseconds since 01/01/2000.
 The UID is thus also sortable and provides information about the order in which elements are created.
+In the `Storage-Effects` header the UID are extended by an additional suffix, which tells what happened to the element.
+Supported are `:A` for added, `:M` for modified and `:D` for deleted.
+Because the content in the `Storage-Effects` header can be very large, the scope can be controlled with the `Accept-Effects` header.
+A space-separated list of desired contents is expected as values.
+Supported are: `ALL`, `NONE`, `ADDED`, `MODIFIED`, `DELETED` (case-insensitive).
+For all requests except DELETE, no deleted items are output in the `Storage-Effects` header, this must be deliberately enabled with `Accept-Effects` header.

 Write accesses to attribute `___uid` are accepted with status 204, will have no effect from then on and are therefore not listed in the response header